RC Lewontin’s short collection of essays “Biology as Ideology” was formative for me.

 In that sense, I might disagree with Professor Lewontin that the cause of the tuberculosis epidemic was *specifically* capitalism.
 Rather, it was a social system, including capitalism, that allows one group to benefit at the expense of another.
 Theocracy, aristocracy, and oligarchy all had the same drawback.
 Any improvements over those older systems is not so much the result of capitalism as democratic reforms of it: child labor and occupational safety laws, a minimum wage, etc.

-This kind of stuff matters for several reasons.
-The naïve view of science popularized by the university-industrial complex, what is sometime called scientism, is first and foremost a tool of legitimation and exploitation.
-And to the degree it creates a straw man that is easily slain, it leads (albeit unintentionally) to an increase in anti-scientism.
+It matters, and for several reasons.
+The naïve view of science popularized by the university-industrial complex, what is sometime called “scientism,” is first and foremost a tool of legitimation and exploitation.
+And to the degree it creates a straw man that is easily slain, it leads (albeit unintentionally) to an increase in anti-science.
 Like the bacteria in the petri dish, it fosters an environment that leads to its own destruction, and with it, the advances in social and material well-being that genuine science brings.

 ”It is our common prejudice that even if one had practiced the violin from a very early age, one would not be able to play as well as Menuhin, and we think of him as having special neuronal connections.
 But that is not the same as saying those neuronal connections were coded in his genes.”